 7:45pm Put down drowsy, but awake

-You feed her at 7:15pm and then she sleeps six hours (start of one feeding to the start of the next feeding).
+You feed her at 7:15pm and then she sleeps 6 hours (start of one feeding to the start of the next feeding).
 That has her waking at 1:15am.

-For other babies, the Dream Feed doesn’t seem to make a bit of difference.
-These babies will still awaken at the same time no matter if they had the Dream Feed or not.
+The dream feed doesn’t seem to make a bit of difference.
+These babies will still awaken at the same time no matter if they had the dream feed or not.

-For example, I spoke with a new mom last month who had a two month old.
+For example, I spoke with a new mom last month who had a two-month-old.
 This baby slept from 7pm until 2:30am.
-She learned of the Dream Feed and decided to try it.
+She learned of the dream feed and decided to try it.
 The thought of the baby doing a 7.5 hour stretch from 10:00pm was so appealing to her.
 Ideally, this meant the baby would eat at 10:00pm and then sleep until 5:30am.
 Well, for some it works like that.
 For her…it didn’t.
 After trying it for six nights, her baby was still consistently waking at 2:30am (just like before) even though he was just fed 4.5 hours previously.
-In this case, my advice was to drop the Dream Feed.
-(To understand how she got the baby to gradually sleep 7-8 hours and beyond, you’ll want to attend “Will I Ever Sleep Again?” or watch it online.)
+In this case, my advice was to drop the dream feed.

-Let’s say you have a baby who is doing incredible with the Dream Feed.
+Let’s say you have a baby who is doing incredible with the dream feed.
 Perfect.
 Don’t feel pressure to drop it.
-Some babies will keep this feeding for 5-9 months.
-When your baby is sleeping consistently until morning, feel free to decrease the amount of the feeding every 2-3 nights by 2-3 minutes or 1 ounce until it is eliminated.
+If it stops working, feel free to stop offering it.
+Some babies will keep this feeding until baby reaches 9 months; others will drop it sooner.